Facilities 12 December 2018

 Photo of King's new critical care unit from outside - high rise buildings with sky behind

-• All the rooms have beds next to floor-to-ceiling windows that overlook the trees in nearby Ruskin Park and flood the rooms with natural light.
-The windows can be also opened so patients can feel the breeze and enjoy the fresh air.
+All rooms feature floor-to-ceiling windows overlooking the trees of Ruskin Park, flooding the space with natural light.
+The windows can even be opened, allowing patients to feel the breeze and smell the fresh air—small but powerful steps toward re-orienting and recovering.

 Picture of Kiko wearing sunglasses in her small, white rowing boat on her Atlantic crossing